CrackerJuice/SVG-logo-generator/README.md

 # SVG logo generator
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

+## Description
+This application generates a simple svg logo for you based off of your answers that you are asked in the terminal.

 ## Installation
 run "npm i" in the terminal to install the packages required to run this app.